Visiting the blue ice cave in the Vatnajökull glacier is something I will never forget; it left me speechless!

 Entering the ice cave

-The ice cave guides go look for ice caves every winter and we are always eager to see what the newly formed ice caves look like each year.
+The ice cave guides go out to look for ice caves every winter, and we are always eager to see what the newly formed ones look like each year.

-The blue crystal ice cave, which we visited, is located in an outlet glacier of Iceland's largest ice cap, Vatnajökull glacier, called Breiðamerkurjökull glacier.
+The blue crystal ice cave we visited was located in an outlet glacier of Iceland's largest ice cap, Vatnajökull, called Breiðamerkurjökull glacier.
 Vatnajökull glacier is Europe's largest ice cap by volume.

-I had already seen some pretty amazing photographs from inside such ice caves, and was dying to see this ice cave with my own eyes.
+I had already seen some pretty amazing photographs of ice caves from inside, and I couldn't wait to see this one with my own eyes.

 On the way to the ice cave